MicrosoftDocs/Devices-docs/surface/surface-it-toolkit-data-eraser.md

 8. To continue, type **CONFIRM** If you're unsure or do not wish to proceed, type **EXIT**.
 9. Keep your device plugged into AC Power during the data wipe process.

+## Generate Data Sanitization Certificate

+1. On the Data Eraser tool interface, select **Generate Certificate**.
+This creates a certificate of sanitization using the log files written to the Data Eraser USB.
+2. On the Sanitization Certificate page, enter the requested details.
+3. Under Additional Details, input the Media Source.
+Use the Asset tag if available.
+Or you can use the Serial number or System UUID, as listed in the Surface UEFI menu on the wiped device.
+Optionally, you can add custom fields by clicking **+ Add custom field** if more information is necessary.
+4. When all the relevant details are entered, select **Next** to proceed to the certificate creation process.
+5. Review the certificate details and select **Generate**.
+6. When complete, select **Show files** to access Sanitization Certificate.
+Select **Finish**.